-The selection of independent accountants to examine the financial statements of the Company made available or transmitted to shareholders and filed with the SEC for the year 2000 is to be submitted to the meeting for ratification or rejection.
+The selection of independent accountants to examine the financial statements of the Company made available or transmitted to shareholders and filed with the SEC for the year 2002 is to be submitted to the meeting for ratification or rejection.
 PricewaterhouseCoopers LLP, 300 Atlantic Street, Stamford, Connecticut, has been selected by the Board of Directors of the Company to examine such financial statements.

 PricewaterhouseCoopers LLP have been independent accountants of the Company for many years.
 The Company has been advised that a representative of PricewaterhouseCoopers LLP will attend the Annual Meeting to respond to appropriate questions and will be afforded the opportunity to make a statement if the representative so desires.

-The fees paid in 1999 for professional services provided by PricewaterhouseCoopers LLP to the Company and its subsidiaries were approximately \$1,067,036.
+The aggregate fees billed for professional services provided by PricewaterhouseCoopers LLP to the Company and its subsidiaries for the year ended December 31, 2001, were as follows: